NLnetLabs/routinator/doc/manual/source/interactive.rst

 VRP.
 You can do this using the :option:`--select-asn` and :option:`--select-prefix` options.

 When using :option:`--select-asn`, you can use both ``AS64511`` and ``64511`` as the notation.
 With :option:`--select-prefix`, the result will include VRPs regardless of their ASN and MaxLength.
-Both selector flags can be combined and used multiple times in a single query and will be treated as a logical *"or"*.
+Both selector flags can be combined and used multiple times in a single query.
+The output for each additional selector will be added to the results.

 A validation run will be started before returning the result, making sure you get the latest information.
 If you would like a result from the current cache,